Network Cabling in San Diego County

-Home theater San Diego provides commercial-grade Network cabling for homes and businesses,whether you need twisted pair or optical cables our service throughout a home or business facility involves the installation of a collection of connectors, connecting hardware and cables using unshielded twisted pair (UTP), screened (foil) unshielded twisted pair (F/UTP), shielded twisted pair (STP), or multimode or singlemode fiber optics.
-Leave it up to use to design the best system for your application.
+Home Theater San Diego provides simple network solutions such as mesh networks along with commercial-grade Network cabling for homes and businesses.
+Whether you need twisted pair or optical cables our service throughout a home or business facility involves the installation of a collection of connectors, connecting hardware and cables using unshielded twisted pair (UTP), screened (foil) unshielded twisted pair (F/UTP), shielded twisted pair (STP), or multimode or singlemode fiber optics.
+Leave it up to us to design the best system for your application.
 We know you are busy and don’t want to read all the technical stuff below but just in case you do, read on.

 Unshielded Twisted Pair Wiring